CGlide/WhatDreamsCost-CSGlide/README.md

 **❗❗IMPORTANT❗❗**

-This is a Modded LTX director node with some extra option to help you create videos with references sheets
+This is a Modded LTX director node with some extra options to help you create videos with references sheets

 This node uses Ollama Locally : you will need to install it (very lightweight) and